 - What are other potential technical challenges faced when the decision to retrofit or retire a unit is made?

 Additional technical assistance is available through other DOE offices.
 For more information, see DOE’s State, Local, and Tribal Technical Assistance page.
-Please visit DOE’s Technical Assistance on EPA’s Proposed Carbon Pollution Standards page for information specific to these EPA regulations.
+Please visit DOE’s Technical Assistance on Greenhouse Gas Reduction Strategies in the Electric Power Sector page for information specific to these EPA regulations.